- By Carol Tallon, CEO of Property District

 - Respect the 80/20 rule of posting 80% lifestyle content of interest to your target audience and only 20% promotion and/or property listings until you have fully gauged the tone and priorities of your audience.

 - Showcase your local area; this shows that you genuinely care for your locality and gives you the opportunity to build trust, credibility and expertise.

 - Add value to your audience; the aim should be to educate, inform and entertain, this is a sure-fire way to engage.
 Do not be afraid to give your opinion on topical issues, thought leadership is the best type of brand awareness, however, always keep it courteous.

 Help is at hand

 In an ideal world, estate agents would find time to work social media into their existing business development and marketing initiatives; however, this is not always possible.
 A key message to smaller agencies is that social media is much less about promoting listed properties to potential buyers, and more about building your estate agency brand to convey a sense of trust, credibility and expertise as this is what attracts potential sellers.
 Estate agencies that use social media only to sell, are likely not doing a great job online and, more importantly, are missing a big opportunity to win further instructions.

-Best of luck getting social media savvy, be sure to tag ‘Property District’ for help sharing content!
+Best of luck getting social media savvy, be sure to tag ‘Property District’ for help sharing content online!

 [A longer, more in-depth version of this article including topics like Social selling and Sales & Marketing online is available at: https://propertydistrict.ie/estate-agents-guide-to-social-media-2019/ ]